Top Themes

 Impact of artificial light during the night on fish physiology

-At the Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) subproject 09 deals with the influence of artificial light at night on the physiology of fishes.
+At the Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) subproject 09 dealed with the influence of artificial light at night on the physiology of fishes.

 Many different traits and behaviours of fishes throughout their lifetime are somehow influenced by light.
 Light controls the secretion of several hormones that regulate for example the day-night-rhythm or growth.
 But also essential processes like reproduction are partly influenced by light.
 Accordingly, the change of day length causes, together with other factors, the secretion of different sexual steroids and thereby initiates the reproductive phase.
 For instance, it is well known that eels can be irritated by light during their spawning migration.
 In commercial aquaculture continuous light is used to enhance growth of fishes by inhibiting the sexual maturation.